ibm-cloud-docs/containers/cs_tutorials.md

 ## Prerequisites

 -  A Pay-As-You-Go or Subscription [{{site.data.keyword.Bluemix_notm}} account ![External link icon](../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/registration/)
+-  The [Cloud Foundry Developer role](/iam/mngcf.html#mngcf) in the cluster space that you want to work in.

 ## Lesson 1: Creating a cluster and setting up the CLI